LUCIT-Systems-and-Development/unicorn-binance-websocket-api/docs/_sources/readme.md.txt

                    process_stream_data_async=process_new_receives)
 ```

-### Or await the webstream data in an asyncio coroutine
+### Or await the stream data in an asyncio coroutine

 All the methods of data collection presented have their own advantages and disadvantages.
 However, this is the
 generally recommended method for processing data from streams.